-This exciting 1233 mile train trip starts in Bangkok, Thailand and takes you all the way to Singapore!
+This exciting 1233 mile train trip started in Bangkok, Thailand and took us all the way to Singapore!
 During this unforgettable adventure, we traveled through three diverse countries: Thailand, Malaysia, and Singapore.
 We stayed in four amazing cities: Bangkok, Penang, Kuala Lumpur, and Singapore.
 To make it even more interesting, we had to manage three different currencies: the Thai baht, the Malaysian ringgit, and the Singapore dollar.

 Prior to leaving Bangkok, we booked our train tickets, return airfare, and hotel rooms.
 Since we pre-booked the major expenses with a credit card that does not charge international transaction fees, we did not have to carry large sums of cash on our trip.
 We started with 3200 baht (100 USD), 1005 ringgit (300 USD) and 650 Singapore dollars (500 USD) in cash.
-We bought the Malaysian ringgit and Singapore dollars using Thai baht at Siam Exchange in downtown Bangkok (see more at Trip Tip: Currency Exchange: Don’t leave money on the table!)
+We bought the Malaysian ringgit and Singapore dollars using Thai baht at Siam Exchange in downtown Bangkok.

-- Bangkok to Butterworth (1460 baht, including 200 baht handling fee and 3.5% credit card surcharge / 46 USD each): 2nd class air-conditioned lower-berth sleepers on train 35 using Thailand Train Tickets.
+- Bangkok to Butterworth (1460 baht, including 200 baht handling fee and 3.5% credit card surcharge / 46 USD each): 2nd class air-conditioned lower-berth sleepers on train 35.
 Lower-berth beds are much wider than upper-berth and well-worth the additional expense.
 We picked the tickets up in person at the Travex Agency in Bangkok.

 - Butterworth to Kuala Lumpur Sentral (34 ringgit / 10 USD each): Online train bookings through KTM Berhad.
 Register for an account and you can book and print your e-tickets.